Springfield Armory launched its new XD-E pistol: a compact hammer-fired polymer handgun.

-- Uses same magazines as XD-S series pistols.
+- Uses the same magazines as XD-S series pistols

 The Low Effort Slide (L.E.S.) is perhaps the key feature that stands out on the new XD-E. The L.E.S. is advertised to reduce the energy necessary to manipulate the slide by 27%.
 If this claim holds true, the new XD-E will be a very competitive concealed pistol.
 Easier slide manipulation can greatly assist shooters with smaller hands or weaker grips.
 If the mechanics have been engineered correctly, this reduced slide energy may even reduce common shooting failures, like failure-to-eject (FTE) or failure-to-fire (FTF).